Niamh McDonald

-Task wins as project manager: 3.
+She won 10/13 tasks, 3 of which were as project manager.

-Niamh from Wexford Wexford is the youngest of 7 children.
-She graduated with an honors degree in Business Studies and Marketing from the University of Limerick and was working as a Marketing Manager before entering the show.
+McDonald is from Wexford and is the youngest of 7 children.
+She graduated with an honors degree in Business Studies and Marketing from University of Limerick and was working as a Marketing Manager before entering the show.

-After the airing of the show Niamh was head-hunted by Facebook to join their Sales Team.
+After the airing of the show McDonald was head-hunted by Facebook to join their Sales Team.

-In 2016 she became engaged to fellow contestant Will McCreevy.
+In 2016, she became engaged to fellow contestant Will McCreevy.